AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/profile-merge/audience-identity-reporting.md

 ---

-# [!DNL Audience Identity] Reporting
+# Audience identity reporting

-[!DNL Audience Identity] Reporting provides customers with the ability to report on the total population of a trait or segment by person/household definitions of identity.
+Audience identity reporting provides customers with the ability to report on the total population of a trait or segment by person/household definitions of identity.
 Watch this video to see how it is manifested in the Audience Manager reports.

 >[!VIDEO](https://video.tv.adobe.com/v/27977/?quality=12)